-What kinds of things do family law attorneys charge for once they're hired?
+What things do family law attorneys charge for once they're hired?

 First of all, even if you've never hired an attorney for your family law case, you've probably heard that it can be incredibly expensive.
 This can be true, but it can also be very manageable.